-Storm restoration in Peoria
+Storm damage restoration in Peoria

 Peoria sits along a wide bend of the Illinois River in Peoria County, giving the city both scenic riverfront character and significant flood exposure when heavy rainfall years push the river toward historic crests.
 The county's weather record goes beyond flooding: 31 confirmed tornadoes since 1950, major derechos in multiple recent years, and hail-producing supercells that roll through from April into June as Gulf moisture streams north across the open agricultural terrain.
 The combination of tornado risk, wind damage, river flooding, and seasonal ice storms creates a recovery workload that cycles through Peoria's neighborhoods year after year.
 Storm Damage 911 connects homeowners here with vetted, licensed local contractors ready to provide a free structural and roof assessment.